johneortega/johneortega.github.io/_pages/about.md

 I possess more than 15 years of overall software, system, sales, and marketing experience.
 In addition to industry knowledge, I have deep academic knowledge and have published many works both for IP and academic purposes.

-Highlighted Skills:
-Director, Management, Developer, Big Data, Natural Language Processing, Medical and Clinical, Machine Learning, Deep Learning, Machine Translation, Neural Networks, Algorithms, Python, Java, SQL, Theano, TensorFlow, Keras, Torch, DL4J, Spanish, English.

-Deep Learning · Multilingual NLP · Computational Morphology · NLP for Educational Applications · Language Grounding
+Deep Learning · Low-Resource Languages · Linguistics and Morphology · Medical and Clinical Machine Translation · Neural Networks · Algorithms · Peruvian Languages · Fuzzy-Match Repair · Organization and Business Management · Spanish

 More about me
 ======